standardsemiconductor/VELDT-getting-started/README.md

 Finally, if you have any suggestions, comments, discussions, edits additions etc. please open an issue in this repo.
 We value any and all contributions.
 Let's get started!

 ## [Section 2: Fiat Lux](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
-> And here were the lions now, fifteen feet away, so real, so feverishly and startlingly real that you could feel the prickling fur on your hand, and your mouth was stuffed with the dusty upholstery smell of their heated pelts, and the yellow of them was in your eyes like the yellow of an exquisite French tapestry, the yellows of lions and summer grass, and the sound of the matted lion lungs exhaling on the silent noontide, and the smell of meat from the panting, dripping mouths.
+> The nursery was silent.
+It was empty as a jungle glade at hot high noon.
+The walls were blank and two dimensional.
+Now, as George and Lydia Hadley stood in the center of the room, the walls began to purr and recede into crystalline distance, it seemed, and presently an African veldt appeared, in three dimensions, on all sides, in color reproduced to the final pebble and bit of straw.
+The ceiling above them became a deep sky with a hot yellow sun.

 > *The Veldt* by Ray Bradbury

 In this section we start by building a counter then, using the counter, construct a PWM.
 Equipped with our counter and PWM, we use the RGB LED Driver IP to create our first running application on VELDT; a blinker!